 What is considered optimal development today is not necessarily the same as normal development.
-Children have developed no matter where in the world they grown up, what food and toys they have had.
-Children do not require organic homemade food, educational toys or preschools.
-And they do not need a perfect super parent to develop; they need a well being parent who has the time and the will to be physically and mentally present when there is opportunity for it.
+Children have developed no matter where in the world they have grown up, what food and toys they have had.
+Children do not require organic homemade food, educational toys, or preschools.
+And they do not need a perfect super parent to develop; they need a well-being parent who has the time and the will to be physically and mentally present when there is an opportunity for it.

 My advice to you (which you really should not listen to) is to take care of yourself by

 - knowing what you want and can do.
 For what reason do you do things?
 For yourself or for the best of your child?